CNC Milling: Everything You Need to Know

 However, alternative methods like 3D printing might be more economical for low-volume production or prototyping.

-Popular CNC Milling Materials
+Popular CNC Milling Machines and Materials

 CNC milling is compatible with various materials, each with unique properties that make them suitable for different applications.
 Some of the most commonly used materials in CNC milling: